jimbonothing64/coderunner-doc/README.md

 ## Scratchpad UI
-The **Scratchpad UI** functions like the **Ace UI** (hopefully a familair face by now), except there are two spots to enter text and it's also possible to run code without using the check button.
-The first editor is identical to the **Ace UI**.
+The **Scratchpad UI** functions like the **Ace UI** (hopefully a familair face by now), except there are two editors for code entry.
+Additionaly, it's also possible to run code 'in-browser' without using the check button.
+The first editor is identical to the **Ace UI**; the code in this area is submited when Check is clicked.
 The second editor can be shown by clicking the **Scratchpad** button, this also includes a **Run Button** and a **Prefix with Answer Checkbox**.
 The second editor is independant: code entered is not included when marking submissions.
 Students can use the UI in one of two ways:
  - When prefix with answer is not checked, only the code in the scratchpad is run -- allowing for a rough working spot to quickly check the result of code.
  - When the prefix anser is checked, the code in the scratchpad is appended to the end of their answer -- allowing testing in-browser, without using check.

+ It may be helpful to think of the scratchpad like a try-it box (see ace-inline-filter) with access to the question's answer code.

+ ### Basic Customization
  The names of all buttons are changable via UI paramiters.

  By defualt, clicking Run will provide an escaped textual output.
-In some cases, e.g. programming HTML, this is not very useful.
-You can allow HTML output by setting `sp_html_out` to `true`.
+In some cases, e.g. programming HTML, this may not be desired.
+You can allow raw HTML output by setting `sp_html_out` to `true`.

-### Advanced Use: Wrappers
+### Advanced Customization: Wrappers
 Sometimes this defualt configuration won't be flexible enough...
 What if you want use a language installed on jobe but not supported by codeurnner, or to display Matplotlib graphs using Run?
 This is where you'd use a wrapper to do your bidding.

 A wrapper is a program used to 'wrap' your code up before it gets run using the sandbox.
 You can write a program to insert the answer code and scratchpad code into, using `{{ Student_Code* }}` and `{{ Scratchpad_Code }}` respectively.
 When the prefifix checkbox is unchecked `{{ Student_Code* }}` is replaced with the empty string `''`.
 For example, the defualt configuration can be thought of as the following wrapper: